Virtual Set Audio

 To make the audio in the virtual set actually sound like it should sound in the real world, VIRTUALSETAUDIOnode provides tools to mold the sounds in the virtual set to give them the desired feel.
 Virtual audio node, which can capture the audio from the Unreal world using a track input to decide where to capture the sound from.
 Audio from the virtual set will be audible in stereo with determining the virtual camera position in the 3D world and being breathing more life into your production.
 Let us assume that we have a media file with audio data in the virtual set.

 Add the VIRTUAL SET AUDIO node from Media I/O to your compositing pipeline.

 The node has 1 input pin (TRACK) and 1 output pin (AUDIOOUT), connect the output from tracking devices TRACK pin to the VIRTUAL SET AUDIO’s TRACK pin and then connect AUDIOOUT from VIRTUAL SET AUDIO’s pin to AJAOUT node’s AUDIO input pin as shown on the image above:

 Now to hear the Virtual set sound, you need to position your physical camera close to the area where the audio file is designed in the virtual scene.
-Remember that virtual set audio is designed to achieve a real life like surround sound and hence the camera position will determine the audio intensity level.
-Once the camera is close to where the audio is, you should be able to hear audio from AJA card.
+Remember that virtual set audio is designed to achieve a real-life-like surround sound and hence the camera position will determine the audio intensity level.
+Once the camera is close to where the audio is, you should be able to hear audio from the AJA card.